Why Validate Metrics?

 Add your new metric

-- Select your newly created metric
+- Select the checkbox next to your newly created metric

 - Click Calculate to start the analysis